INXS: From "Good Times" to Kick

-While on an eight-month break before beginning work on a new album, Murphy, their manager, decided to stage a series of major outdoor concerts across Australia, featuring INXS, Jimmy Barnes, Models, Divinyls, Mental as Anything, The Triffids and I'm Talking.
+While the band took an eight-month break before beginning work on a new album, manager CM Murphy decided to stage a series of major outdoor concerts across Australia featuring INXS, Jimmy Barnes, Models, Divinyls, Mental as Anything, The Triffids and I'm Talking.
 To promote the tour, INXS recorded two songs with Jimmy Barnes of Cold Chisel: The Easybeats cover "Good Times" and "Laying Down the Law" which Barnes co-wrote with Beers, Andrew Farriss, Jon Farriss, Hutchence and Pengilly.
 "Good Times" was used as the theme song for the Australian Made series of concerts in the summer of 1986–1987.
 It peaked at No. 2 on the Australian charts, and months later was featured in the Joel Schumacher film The Lost Boys and its soundtrack, allowing it to peak at No. 47 in the US on 1 August 1987.

 After the success of "What You Need" and Listen Like Thieves, the band knew their new material would have to be even better and wanted every song on the album to be good enough to be a single.
 They recorded Kick in Sydney and Paris, produced by Chris Thomas.
 According to the 2005 official autobiography, Atlantic Records was not happy with the result; the label offered the band $1 million to go back to Australia and record another album, but the band declined.

 Despite Atlantic's protests, Kick was released in October 1987 and provided the band with worldwide popularity.
 The album peaked at No. 1 in Australia, No. 3 on the US Billboard 200, No. 9 in UK, and No. 15 in Austria.
 It was an upbeat, confident album that yielded four Top 10 US singles: No. 1 single "Need You Tonight", "Devil Inside", "New Sensation", and "Never Tear Us Apart".
 "Need You Tonight" peaked No. 2 on the UK charts, No. 3 in Australia, and No. 10 in France.
 The band toured heavily behind the album throughout 1987 and 1988.
 The video for the 1987 INXS track "Mediate" (which played after the video for "Need You Tonight") replicated the format of Bob Dylan's video for "Subterranean Homesick Blues", even in its use of apparently deliberate errors.
-In September 1988, the band swept the MTV Video Music Awards with the video for "Need You Tonight/Mediate" winning in 5 categories.
-Kick was, by far, INXS's best-selling album of all time.
+In September 1988, the band swept the MTV Video Music Awards, with the video for "Need You Tonight/Mediate" winning in five categories.
+Kick was nominated for Best Rock Performance by a Duo or Group with Vocal in 1989.

-During 1989, Hutchence collaborated with Ian "Ollie" Olsen on a side project, Max Q, the two had previously worked together on Lowenstein's film Dogs in Space.
-The rest of the band also took a break to work on side projects, but soon returned to the studio to record their follow-up album to Kick.